-Further tests on NATs reveal that the various behaviours are yet more complex, and that different sequences of tests across a NAT will lead the test routine to come to different conclusions as to the type of NAT [13].
-The key observation here is that NATs are the conjunction of two distinct behaviour sets:
+Further tests on NATs reveal that the various behaviours are yet more complex, and that different sequences of tests across a NAT will lead the test routine to come to different conclusions as to the type of NAT [draft-audet-nat-behave].
+The key observation here is that NATs are the conjunction of two distinct behaviours sets:

-- Binding, or context-based packet translation: Detecting those packets that can be associated with a current binding and using that binding in a manner according to the logical direction of the packet to perform packet header transforms - Filtering, or packet discard: Discarding those packets that cannot be associated with current bindings and discarding them
+- Binding, or Context-based Packet Translation: Detecting those packets that can be associated with a current binding and using that binding in a manner according to the packet's logical direction to perform packet header transforms. - Filtering, or Packet Discard Discarding those packets that cannot be associated with current bindings and discarding them.

-If a STUN-like test sequence was for a local host to send a packet to one destination and obtain a response of what NAT binding was used, and then to send a packet to a second destination and compare the results, the observation of the NAT using a different binding for each request may lead the tester to conclude that the NAT is a fully symmetric NAT.
+If a STUN-like test sequence was for a local host to send a packet to one destination and obtain a response of what NAT binding was used, and then to send a packet to a second destination and compares the results, the observation of the NAT using a different binding for each request may lead the tester to conclude that the NAT is a fully symmetric NAT.
 If the test sequence is for the NAT to send one packet to a destination and have the destination respond using a different source address, then the observation that the response packet is successfully delivered through the NAT back to the originating local host may lead the tester to the conclusion that the same tested NAT is some form of cone NAT.

-The STUN approach classifies NAT behaviours on the basis of a single binding being established by the local host when contacting an external host, and then considers what constraints are placed on third-party external hosts as they attempt to access this initial binding.
+The STUN approach classifies NAT behaviours on the basis of a single biding being established by the local host when contacting an external host, and then considers what constraints are placed on third party external hosts as they attempt to access this initial binding.
 An adjunct to this approach is based on the local host establishing two bindings to two distinct external hosts, and looking for any relationship between these two bindings.
-(See Figure 11).